Sustainable healthcare

-The effects of climate change on human health

-See Effects of climate change on human health
+Climate change

-The World Health Organization (WHO) has describes climate change as the biggest health threat facing humanity, highlighting that those in low-income and disadvantaged communities, who historically contributed least to the causes of climate change, are being affected first and hit the hardest.
+The World Health Organization (WHO) has described climate change as the biggest health threat facing humanity, highlighting that those in low-income and disadvantaged communities, who historically contributed least to the causes of climate change, are being affected first and hit the hardest.
 These concerns are also seen in ‘The Lancet Countdown’, an annual report published in The Lancet medical journal by a group of international experts; it makes an assessment of how climate change is impacting human health.
 In 2016 the report described the effects of climate change on human health as ‘potentially catastrophic’.

 Threats to human health vary from direct injury following extreme weather events, exacerbation of respiratory disease due to air pollution, change in the distribution of vector borne disease, increase likelihood of zoonotic diseases, malnutrition following crop failures, negative impact on mental health, heat related illness and many more.

-The impact of healthcare on climate change

 Healthcare is a significant contributor to climate change and environmental degradation.
 According to estimates, healthcare is responsible for approximately 4.4% of global net emissions, this means if the worlds healthcare systems were one country, it would be the fifth-largest emitter on the planet.

 In addition to greenhouse gas emissions, healthcare also contributes to local air pollution.
 For example, in England it is estimated that 3.5% of all road travel in the country is related to the National Health Service (NHS); due to a combination of patient, visitor and staff travel and delivery of supplies.

 The waste generated by healthcare, such as pharmaceuticals and plastic pollution, also has a negative impact on planetary health.
 In the United States, it is estimated that pollution caused by healthcare results in a loss of 388,000 disability-adjusted life years (DALYs) annually.

 Reducing the environmental impact of healthcare has a positive impact on both climate change and human health.

-Approaches to Sustainable Healthcare
+Approaches

 In 2017 the World Health Organization (WHO) published a strategic document outlining 10 actions points to improve environmental sustainability in healthcare systems.
 This included points such as sustainable procurement, reducing air pollution and greenhouse gas emissions from healthcare, prioritising public health measures to prevent disease and improving efficiency of resource use.

 In 2021, prior to the 26th UN Climate Change Conference of Parties (COP) in Glasgow, a joint editorial published simultaneously in 233 medical journals around the world highlighted the health consequences of climate change and the need for immediate political action.
-It also called on healthcare professionals to ‘join in the work to achieve environmentally sustainable health systems before 2040’.
+It also called on healthcare professionals to ‘join in the work of achieve environmentally sustainable health systems before 2030’.
 Emphasizing that this will inevitably mean a change in clinical practice.